patclaffey/patclaffey.github.io/_posts/2015-5-6-Getting_Started_Bloging_on_GitHub.md

 ---
 layout: post
-title: GitHub Web and Blogging Site Setup
+title: Setting up a Web and Blogging Site on GitHub
 ---

 This is my first blog on my new GitHub hosted web-site.
 What will I write my first blog about?